PGCE with QTS full time with salary

 Our unique programme maximises your time in school and classrooms.
 Even the PGCE is drawn directly from your work in school and is not a separate taught course.
 Our programme design is innovative, with 3 clear strands: The National Curriculum, so that you develop strong subject knowledge and teaching strategies to ensure pupil’s make good progress.
 Professional Practice, such as inclusion and effective behaviours for learning so that you are confident to meet the needs of all children in your class.
 Your personal well-being is also important to us so the programme includes mindfulness, positive psychology and developing resilience.

-Bradford is a diverse city that will provide you with a fantastic wealth of experiences for starting your career.
-Take a look at our video:
+Bradford is a diverse city that will provide you with a fantastic wealth of experiences for starting your teaching career.
+Take a look at our Bradford and Keighley schools on our website:

 www.teachertrainingbradford.com and you can visit us on our twitter page @ExceedSCITT.